 |Single supplement in cabin*||Starting at + 30%|

 EARLY BIRD SAVINGS ARE CAPACITY CONTROLLED AND VARY FROM DATE TO DATE.
-Single supplement from , according to cabin category.
 Limited availability.
-Early bird Saver Fares are subject to change and may incrementally increase as the vessel fills.
+As the vessel fills the early bird savings decrease from 30% down to 0% (a low amount of savings OR full fare applies when there is limited availability).
 Some dates may vary on Early Bird Saver levels of discount.

 does not include

 |» Accommodation or flights before or after the cruise

 DAY 2: Koolama Bay and King George River Falls

 Koolama Bay was formerly known as Rulhieres Bay prior to 1942 when the state ship Koolama was beached at the location after being attacked by Japanese bombers from Kupang.
 The King George River flows into the Southern end of the bay.